Yes, I’m slightly behind in linking this up, but it’s still pretty cool. Is the movie going to be any good, though?

-The site is called “25 Moments” and it recounts 25 pivotal moments in human/mutant relations starting from the Cuban Missle Crisis incident in First Class.
+The site is called “25 Moments”, and it recounts 25 pivotal moments in human/mutant relations starting from the Cuban Missle Crisis incident in First Class.
 It’s a clever idea which has been well executed, inserting mutants into grainy photos and tweaking world events.
-Here are a few of my favourite photos from the site:
+Here are a few of my favourite images from the site:

 1963, Kennedy Assassination

 1977, World Record Scandal

 But given all this, I have questions.
 The idea floating around the rumour mill is that Days of Future Past will erase the original X-Men Trilogy continuity so that the First Class characters can continue, but basically, everything in this viral site is stuff we basically know didn’t happen, or at least we should know did happen, right?
 As in, the First Class universe isn’t all sunshine and rainbows; it seems to go precisely how Magneto feared it would.

 So then, does the movie mutate (SEE WHAT I DID THERE) that timeline into the original trilogy timeline then?
 Because that would be… interesting.
 I don’t know for sure, but what I can tell you is that I have less and less faith that this movie will be actually good.
 It might be fun, but I don’t think it will be good.